Reginald Farrer

-Reginald John Farrer (17 February 1880 – 17 October 1920), was a traveller and plant collector.
+Reginald John Farrer (17 February 1880 – 17 October 1920), was an English traveller and plant collector.
 He published a number of books, although is best known for My Rock Garden.
 He travelled to Asia in search of a variety of plants, many of which he brought back to England and planted near his home village of Clapham, North Yorkshire.

 Life

 Farrer was born in Marylebone, London into a well-to-do family who resided in Clapham, North Yorkshire.
 Due to a speech defect and numerous operations on a cleft palate, he was educated at home.
 He developed a passionate and lifelong enthusiasm for high places and the mountain plants that grow there.
 By 10 years of age he was a well-qualified field botanist with a "fair knowledge of plant anatomy."
 At 14 years he made his first rock garden in an abandoned quarry.

 He entered Balliol College, Oxford at 17 years of age and graduated in 1902.
 During his time there he helped to make the rock garden at St John's.
 In 1902 Farrer embarked on the first of his expeditions to Eastern Asia, visiting China, Korea and, particularly Japan.
 He was there for eight months and influenced by Japanese gardening tastes and traditions, he developed his characteristically strong views on rock garden design, 'where naturalism superseded formal artificiality, and where alpine plants were to grow in surroundings which, though ordered by man, copied as far as possible their original habitats'.
 These travels resulted in The Garden of Asia (1904).

 Returning to England he attempted to become a novelist and poet.
 His first book was well received, but later publications less so.
 In 1907 he published My Rock Garden, which was a very popular and influential book and was kept continuously in print for more than 40 years.
 His next publications were Alpines and Bog Plants (1908), In a Yorkshire Garden (1909) and Among the Hills (1910).
 In 1913 he published The Dolomites: King Laurin's Garden, which deals with plant hunting in the Italian Dolomites.
 In 1913 he wrote The English Rock-Garden: Volumes 1 and 2 (1918), which was very popular with at least four impressions.

 At this time Farrer travelled widely in the mountains of Italy, France and Switzerland, walking and climbing with gardener friends, including fellow plantsman E.A.
 Bowles.
 He also visited Ceylon in 1908, becoming a Buddhist there.
 Later the same year appeared his book, In Old Ceylon.